 2. No player “shall deliberately injure or make unfit to play more than two or three of their opponents”

 The game was a charity event.
-The two pretended to haggle over the purse before agreeing that no matter who won, the money was to go to the YMCA building fun – “minus the doctor’s fees,” of course.
+The two teams pretended to haggle over the purse before agreeing that no matter who won, the money was to go to the YMCA building fun – “minus the doctor’s fees,” of course.